fastverse/fastverse/README.md

 - Reducing the number of dependencies required for advanced computing in R

 The `fastverse` package is a meta-package providing utilities for easy installation, loading and management of these packages.
-It is an extensible framework that allows users to (permanently) add or remove packages to create a 'verse' of packages suiting their general needs, or create separate 'verses' of their own.
+It is an extensible framework that allows users to (permanently) add or remove packages to create a 'verse' of packages suiting their general needs, or even create separate 'verses' of their own.

 *fastverse* packages are jointly attached with `library(fastverse)`, and several functions starting with `fastverse_` help manage dependencies, detect namespace conflicts, add/remove packages from the *fastverse* and update packages.
-The [**vignette**](https://fastverse.github.io/fastverse/articles/fastverse_intro.html) provides a concise overview fo the package.
+The [**vignette**](https://fastverse.github.io/fastverse/articles/fastverse_intro.html) provides a concise overview of the package.

 ## Core Packages